lhkbob/ferox/README.md

   physics engine to easily add physics simulations to 3D scenes.
 * `ferox-util` - A collection of utilities ranging from java.util.collections extensions to profiling and runtime monitoring tools.
-* `ferox-test` - Test applications for the other modules.
+* `ferox-demos` - Test applications for the other modules.